in2code-de/typo3-tiptap/README.md

 This extension provides a TipTap rich text editor integration for the TYPO3 CMS system.

+The development of this MVP extension was funded by the [TYPO3 Association](https://typo3.org): [commnuity ideas](https://typo3.org/article/members-have-selected-five-ideas-to-be-funded-in-quarter-3-2025)

 ## Setup
 * TODO: Add setup guide